Fired for Not Signing Non-Compete Agreement?

 Agreements cannot be for an inordinate or punishing period of time.
 Two years is standard, and some courts have allowed three, but anything longer than that is considered unreasonable.

-If you feel you’ve been wrongfully terminated, or have questions regarding your non-compete agreement or employment rights, contact Wenzel, Fenton, Cabassa P.A. today to schedule your free consultation.
+If you feel you’ve been wrongfully terminated, or have questions regarding your non-compete agreement or employment rights, contact Wenzel, Fenton, Cabassa P.A. today to schedule your free case evaluation.